-The decline in single-family home sales and values in rural areas, the revision of underwriting guidelines and standards in response to the changes in lending rules and regulations, in particular The SAFE Mortgage Act and The Dodd-Frank Act, and the increase in unemployment in rural West Virginia continues to have an adverse impact on the ability of the WVHDF and local non-profit originators to deliver homeownership assistance to low-income families.
+While the WVHDF has made significant progress in the addressing the immediate obstacles, both legal and regulatory, the decline in single-family home sales and values in rural areas, the revision of underwriting guidelines and standards in response to the changes in lending rules and regulations, and the increase in unemployment in several rural West Virginia counties continues to have an adverse impact on the ability of the WVHDF and local non-profit originators to deliver homeownership assistance to low-income families.

 The revision of the NewHOME loan program eligibility guidelines, which targets financial assistance to families whose incomes do not exceed 80% of the MFI, and the reservation of "deep subsidy loans" for developmentally disabled persons has improved the capacity of the WVHDF to provide affordable mortgage loans to families that can demonstrate "the ability to repay."
 The loan repayments, which represent program income, are used to provide additional loans through both the NewHOME Loan Program and HOME Leverage Loan Program.

-The number of HOME Leverage Loans decreased from 4 loans in 2009 to 3 loans in 2010 as a result of limited participation by both the USDA and private lenders.
-Since private lenders are still unwilling to participate in loans that require additional rules and regulations, the WVHDF continues to promote the use of the HOME Leverage Loan Program with both the U.S. Department of Agriculture (502 Direct Loans) and Habitat for Humanity Affiliates.
-While USDA Programs are subject to change and funding in the upcoming fiscal year, we still believe that the partnership with these two organizations should increase the participation of low income homebuyers in the HOME Leverage Loan Program.
-The WVHDF will increase its efforts to identify local private lenders that are willing to provide first lien mortgages for low-income families in conjunction with the HOME Leverage Loan Program.
+The number of HOME Leverage Loans decreased from 3 loans in 2010 to 2 loans in 2011 as a result of limited participation by both the USDA and private lenders.
+While some private lenders have indicated that they are willing to participate in loans that require additional rules and regulations, the WVHDF continues to promote the use of the HOME Leverage Loan Program with both the U.S. Department of Agriculture (502 Direct Loans) and Habitat for Humanity Affiliates.
+The WVHDF still considers the partnerships with these two organizations as essential to success of the HOME Leverage Loan Program.
+The WVHDF will continue its efforts to identify local private lenders that are willing to provide first lien mortgages for low-income families in conjunction with the HOME Leverage Loan Program.